 As a small online retailer, offering premium delivery services is a huge incentive for your prospective consumer.
 But you may have limited knowledge when it comes to how this incentive will impact your bottom line and may see increased cart abandonment.

 According to Change Store Age, 54% of shoppers abandoned their carts due to expensive shipping, while 39% abandoned their carts due to no free shipping.
 Meanwhile, 26% abandoned carts due to slow shipping.
-Meanwhile, 59% of shoppers will opt to buy from a bricks-and-mortar store if they perceive that the delivery fee for buying the same item online is too high and 51% of retailers listed the rising cost of carrier services as a key challenge.
+Meanwhile, 59% of shoppers will opt to buy from a brick-and-mortar store if they perceive that the delivery fee for buying the same item online is too high and 51% of retailers listed the rising cost of carrier services as a key challenge.

 Finding a profitable model for premium delivery services can prove challenging for many small retailers.
 Recent studies indicate: